sanskrit/raw_etexts_english/blogs/manasataramgini/2004-09-01_the-festival-of-kama.md

 +++
-title = "The festival ofxa0kAma"
+title = "The festival of kAma"

 +++
 From a somewhat corrupt, but legible copy of the padma purANa, I have